Limit theorems for random Motzkin paths near boundary: Introduction

 \begin{theorem} Consider weighted random Motzkin paths with general weights $\vvalpha$ on the left end points and geometric weights $\beta_n = \rho_1^n, n\ge 0$ on the right end points as above.
 Suppose $\rho_1\ge 1$ and \eqref{eq:rho_1} holds.
 Then $\gamma_L\topp L$ is not tight as $L\to\infty$, and

-where on the right-hand side, $\sccbb{Z_k}_{k\ge 0}$ is the Markov chain with transition probabilities $\{\mathsf Q_{n,m}\topp {\rho_1}\}_{n,m\ge 0}$ in \eqref{Z-trans} and initial law $Z_0$ given by \equh \Pr( Z_0 = n) = \frac1{\mathfrak C_{\vvalpha,\rho_1}}\alpha_n \frac{\rho_1^{n+1}-\rho_1^{-(n+1)}}{\rho_1-\rho_1\inv},\; n\ge 0, \eque with $\mathfrak C_{\vvalpha,\rho_1} = \sif n0\alpha_n (\rho_1^{n+1}-\rho_1^{-(n+1)})/(\rho_1-\rho_1\inv)$, the family $\{\xi_k\}_{k\ge1}$ are i.i.d.~random variables with
+where on the right-hand side, $\sccbb{Z_k}_{k\ge 0}$ is the Markov chain with transition probabilities $\{\mathsf Q_{n,m}\topp {\rho_1}\}_{n,m\ge 0}$ in \eqref{Z-trans} and initial law $Z_0$ given by \equh \Pr( Z_0 = n) = \frac1{\mathfrak C_{\vvalpha,\rho_1}}\alpha_n \frac{\rho_1^{n+1}-\rho_1^{-(n+1)}}{\rho_1-\rho_1\inv},\quad n\ge 0, \eque with $\mathfrak C_{\vvalpha,\rho_1} = \sif n0\alpha_n (\rho_1^{n+1}-\rho_1^{-(n+1)})/(\rho_1-\rho_1\inv)$, the family $\{\xi_k\}_{k\ge1}$ are i.i.d.~random variables with

 and the two families are independent. \end{theorem} \begin{remark} There are two reasons that we work with the general geometric measure on the right end point.
 First, it seems that unlike when under first-moment assumption \eqref{eq:integrable} we could have a unified approach, based on a formula by \citet{Viennot-1984a}, when \eqref{eq:integrable} is violated one has to go through model-specific calculations.
 Second, the choice of geometric boundary measures is motivated by recent advances on asymmetric simple exclusion processes with open boundary.
 See Section \ref{sec:motivation}.
 The choice of geometric boundary measures is crucial at two steps.
 See Remark \ref{rem:geometric}.
-It would be interesting to work out another example of infinite boundary measures. {It is not clear to us whether other types of limit boundary processes may arise.} \end{remark} \begin{remark} It is remarkable that in the result above, in contrast to Theorem \ref{Thm-uni}, the boundary measure on the right end point has a non-negligible influence on the initial law and the transitional law of boundary process near the left end point. \end{remark}
+It would be interesting to work out another example of infinite boundary measures. {It is not clear to us whether other types of limit boundary processes may arise.} \end{remark} \begin{remark} When $\rho_1>1$, the boundary measure on the right end point has a non-negligible influence, depending specifically on $\rho_1$, on both the initial and transitional laws of the left boundary process.
+When $0\le \rho_1\le 1$, the law of the left boundary process does not depend on the value of $\rho_1$. \end{remark}